Dutch architect dreams of future floating cities

 The floating city of the future is still a dream, but Olthuis's firm, WaterStudio, which he started a decade ago, designs buildings and floating structures which try to combat the challenges posed by rising sea levels.

-"Because of urbanisation and climate change, all the big cities have space limitations.
+"Because of urbanization and climate change, all the big cities have space limitations.
 We can create space with water, space that others have never even seen," he said.

 He said he wants to create space where land is under threat from rising sea levels and compares the methods for building floating structures to the invention of the elevator.